aeryuzhev/de-zoomcamp-project/readme.md

       terraform apply tfplan
       ```

-23. Run Airflow in Docker.
+24. Run Airflow in Docker.

       ```bash
       cd ~/de-zoomcamp-project/airflow
       docker-compose up -d
       ```

-24. Open Airflow UI ```localhost:8080``` in your browser, start the **iowa_liquor_sales_dag** and wait until it finishes.
-It runs for about 30 min, because it downloads a ~6gb csv file.
+25. Open Airflow UI ```localhost:8080``` in your browser, start the **iowa_liquor_sales_dag** and wait until it finishes.
+It will run for about 40 min, because it downloads a ~6gb csv file.
 When it finishes you'll be able to build your own dashboard based on data from BigQuery dataset.

 | :warning: WARNING                                                             |
 |:------------------------------------------------------------------------------|